 What will you have to pay us for this service?

-In most cases there is no fee.
-However, if your application is more complex and requires more work by us, then we may charge you a fee of up to £995.
+If your application is more complex that standard and requires more work by us, then we may charge you a higher fee.
 Examples of complex applications include (but are not limited to):

 - Limited Company

 - Portfolio landlords with 4 or more properties

 - More than 2 applicants per application